 Patiently, I listened as the lady told me she thought she had called New World, and explained the phone number advertised by the supermarket wasn’t clear enough for her tired, tearful, red eyes.

-Today, the phone rang with yet another complaint – number nine I reckon.
+Yet another complaint – number nine I reckon.
 I was able to convince this caller very quickly that she had rung the wrong number and gave her the correct one to call.
 She says my number appears on the company’s till receipt.